atelictsd/Atelic-TSD/content/issues/2024-08-04-switch-port-disconnected.md

   - "302"
 severity: disrupted
 ---
-*Resolved | 10:55am Central* - The Technology Services Department can confirm that the primary internet connection has been stable and fully functional in the past hour.
+*Resolved | 10:55am Central* - The Technology Services Department can confirm that the Audio/Video switch has been stable and fully functional.

 *Monitoring | 12:14am Central* - Prior to starting our investigation, the Audio/Video switch at Vintage 301 in Indian Wells report that the connection is back online at this time.
 The Technology Services Department will continue to monitor the connection closely.